Particular/docs.particular.net/nservicebus/operations/management-using-powershell.md

 Prior to installation ensure that PowerShell 2 or higher is installed.
 NServiceBus PowerShell modules are compatible with PowerShell 5.
 Versions of PowerShell later than 5 (including PowerShell Core) are not supported and might not work as expected.

-NOTE: In order to run PowerShell cmdlets, the PowerShell execution policy needs to be set to `Unrestricted` or a bypass neds to be granted to the module file.
+NOTE: In order to run PowerShell cmdlets, the PowerShell execution policy must be set to `Unrestricted` or a bypass must be granted to the module file.
 Refer to PowerShell documentation on how to change the execution policy.

 ## Installation